-Overland Park’s Finance and Accounting Department works with the City Council, city manager and city departments to coordinate financial services.
+Overland Park’s Finance, Budget and Administration Department works with the City Council, city manager and city departments to coordinate financial services.
 The department is responsible for:

 Overland Park has a long-standing record of fiscal responsibility based upon sound financial planning and budgeting.